OpenTechSchool-Brussels/AI-for-robots-and-swarms/Making-sense-of-it.markdown

 ---
 layout: default
-title:  "Knocking some sense into it"
+title:  "Making sense of it"
 num: 2

 ---